5 Ways to Wow Your Kids in Fredericksburg This Spring FEB 25 2018

-Insider tip: Call ahead at 830.997.9433 to check open times and picking conditions.
+Insider tip: Visit marburgerorchard.com or call ahead at 830.997.9433 to check open times and picking conditions.
 Wear comfy clothes and arrive early – they will close when all the ripe berries have been picked!

 - Photos at Wildseed Farms- Bring your camera (and maybe a couple of disposable cameras for the kids) and explore the beautiful blooms out at Wildseed Farms!
 From bright red poppies to the ever-popular bluebonnet, there are acres of wildflowers and picture-perfect moments.

 Insider tip: Remember, it is Mother Nature’s show.
 Bloom dates will vary – Check our Facebook page for the latest updates.

 - Teach them to Two-step at Luckenbach Texas- Let’s face it, any kid who’s in, from, or visits Texas needs to learn how to Texas Two-Step.
 Made famous by Waylon, Willie and the Boys, Luckenbach Texas is the perfect spot for the whole family to dance.
 Enjoy live music 364 days of the year, let the kids play under the old oak trees or dance the night away in the dance hall during weekend shows.

 Insider tip: Catch the daily picker’s circles at 1:00 p.m. and 5:00 p.m. beneath the ancient oak trees for some great local tunes.

 - History lessons… that are actually fun!
 Fredericksburg is rich with history.
 Take the kids to the museums and historical spots for some history lessons they’ll actually enjoy.